 Following Tuesday's news conference by the Pima County Sheriff's Department, TMZ and Tucson's CBS affiliate both reported receiving possible ransom notes related to Nancy Guthrie.
 The Pima County Sheriff's Department said it was "aware" of the possible ransom note and would be investigating it further.

-While TMZ initially reported the alleged note said Nancy Guthrie was wearing a specific item of clothing, it later clarified that the note says she wasn't wearing it.
+While TMZ initially reported that the alleged note said Nancy Guthrie was wearing a specific item of clothing, it later clarified that the note says she wasn't wearing it.

 The possible ransom note, which was given to the Pima County Sheriff's Department, also described an item at Nancy Guthrie's home that was apparently damaged.